How Do You Freeze Fresh Green Beans?

 Facts About Green Beans

-String beans, french beans, snap beans, and green beans are just a few of the most common names of these long, thin, tasty, green-colored beans.
+String beans, french beans, snap beans, and green beans are just a few of the most common names of these long, thin, tasty, green-colored legume.
 They are very easy to grow, which makes it the perfect vegetable for a first-time gardener.

-Their harvesting time is between 55 and 65 days after the seeds are planted.
+Harvesting time is between 55 and 65 days after the seeds are planted.
 They will continue to grow fruit throughout the season.

 Green Bean Nutritional Facts